jk2908/drift/packages/solas/README.md

 })
 ```

 Only add origins you completely trust.
-These origins are treated as allowed browser sources for unsafe requests.

 ### `sitemap`